gutohertzog/log-finder/README.md

 <div id='history'></div>

 ## Update History
+* v1.6.0: A Very Classy Update:
+    * Converted all the funcions to classes (Logger, Searcher, System, Timer).
+    * Optimized the loop that pass through all arguments.
+    * Other small optimizations.
 * v1.5.1: New Annotations:
     * Annotations added into the whole project.
 * v1.5.0: One File To Rule Them All: